Kazim68/Work-Nexus-Frontend/README.md

 # **Work Nexus**

-A **serverless** HR and Payroll management system built using the **MERN stack** and **AWS tools**.
-This cloud-based SaaS solution automates payroll processing, employee management, and compliance tracking while leveraging **AWS Lambda, DynamoDB, S3, API Gateway**, and other AWS services for scalability and efficiency.
+An HR and Payroll management system built using the **MERN stack** and **AWS tools**.
+This cloud-based SaaS solution automates payroll processing, employee management, and compliance tracking while leveraging **AWS EC2, AWS Amplify, S3 Bucket, and AWS Cloudfront**, for scalability and efficiency.

 ## **Features**
 ✅ **Employee Management** – Add, edit, and manage employee records, roles, and departments.